Mohammed-0101/Heart-Disease-project-Big-Data/README.md

 <h1>Heart Disease Prediction & Big Data</h1>

-<p>this project aims to make website , it can control on database was created in MongoDB
+<p>This project aims to make website , it can control on database was created in MongoDB
   and make Visualization & Prediction of Heart Disease.</p>

 <h2>Features</h2>